When you’re looking to turbocharge your Qantas Frequent Flyer status, there are three little words you need to know: double status credits.

 How often does Qantas offer double status credits?

 Qantas never tells anyone in advance when these promotions are coming up: they just arrive as a welcome surprise.

-However, while you can’t predict the exact timing without a crystal ball, in the past Qantas has typically launched a double status credits promo in the first quarter of each year; over the past few years, it’s been in February or March.
+However, while you can’t predict the exact timing without a crystal ball, in the past Qantas has typically launched a double status credits (or DSC) promo in the first quarter of each year; over the past few years, it’s been in February or March.

 A second offer is often released in the third quarter of the year, although is often a ‘targeted’ offering in which only selected Qantas Frequent Flyer members are invited via email to participate.